-Nabil, Casper and two other boys are playing near the bicycle shed at school.
-Casper is playing with the doorknob and suddenly it breaks!
+Nabil, Casper and two of their friends are playing near the bicycle shed at school.
+Casper is playing with the doorknob when suddenly it breaks!
 Casper drops it and the boys run away.
-A teacher finds out and he asks the boys what has happened.
-None of them says anything.
+A teacher finds out and he asks them what has happened.
+No one says anything.
 Three sets of eyes look at the teacher innocently while Nabil casts his eyes down to the ground.

-Nabil: Oh my, the teacher is really angry; he’s looking so sternly!
-I will show my respect to him and hope his anger will pass soon.
-I know it was Casper who broke the doorknob but of course I won’t tell, Casper is my friend.
+Nabil: Oh my, the teacher is really angry; he’s looking so serious!
+I need to just show him my respect and hope he’ll calm down soon.
+I know it was Casper who broke the doorknob but I definitely won’t tell on him.
+Casper is my friend.

-Teacher: Look at that, Nabil is afraid to look at me!
-I’m sure he has something to hide.
-It must be him who broke the doorknob, I really don’t trust this little boy.
+Teacher: What do we have here?
+Nabil is afraid to look at me!
+I’m sure he’s hiding something.
+It must be him who broke the doorknob.
+I’m not sure I trust this little boy.

-In the Luxembourg it is not disrespectful to look an adult or a person with authority in the eye and Nabil might be able to try this next time.
-This is true for a worker and his/her boss or manager as well; or the director of the asylum center.
-It is usually appreciated if you look the other person in the eye, also a person of authority.
-The teacher of Nabil might understand that Nabil has learned to cast his eyes down and this has nothing to do with hiding something.
+In the Netherlands it is not disrespectful to look an adult or a person with authority in the eye and once he understands this, Nabil might be able to try..
+This is true for many relationships; a worker and a boss or manager, the director of the asylum center and a refugee; it doesn’t matter, everyone is on an equal playing field.
+It’s usually appreciated if you look the other person in the eye, even a person of authority.
+The teacher of Nabil might understand that Nabil has learned in his home county to cast his eyes down.
+For Nabil, this has nothing to do with hiding something.

-Luxembourg is a country with a relatively low power distance (PDI -) while Nabil is from a country with high power distance (PDI +).
+The Netherlands is a country with low power distance while Nabil is from a country with high power distance.
 In a high PDI country it is a sign of disrespect if the subordinate, or the younger person, looks the superior straight into the eye.
 This is considered arrogant.
-In the lower PDI Luxembourgish culture direct communication between superior and subordinate is preferred, and both should be open and transparent.
-Eye contact is one way to be open and if this is not done, people in Luxembourg often believe the other has something to hide and they associate it with guilt.
+In the low PDI Dutch culture direct communication between superior and subordinate is preferred and both should be open and transparent.
+Eye contact is one way to be open and if this is not done, people in the Netherlands often believe the other has something to hide and they associate it with guilt.